shobhikabharti/CloudTransformation/README.md

 - [ ] 30 SEP 2022 > After first 40 days of arranging courses, webinars, websites, materials, and events on the cloud, I am feeling confident that I can start with my deeper level of understanding now
 - [ ] 02 OCT 2022 > Found a link to GCP Interactive Cheat sheet https://googlecloudcheatsheet.withgoogle.com/
 - [ ] 07 OCT 2022 > Attended three days workshop on AWS QuickSight https://bit.ly/3SMGeqV
+- [ ] 10 OCT 2022 > For my record here, I am attending events this month from other cloud providers for my work, will be updating on AWS Cloud Practitioner soon ...

 ## Into the bushy, thorny forest